This is a guide to each way value betting.

 - The specific bookmaker where you need to place your bet

-- Odds (minimum odds 7.00), as the value is in the place part of the bet
+- Odds (minimum odds 7.0) because the value is in the place part of the bet

 - The number of runners in the race

 - A percentage rating.
 This is the expected value.
 A good benchmark is 95%+.